 The Early Learning Center for Research and Practice has proudly offered a kindergarten program since 2006.
 The program operates from the same philosophical base as the ELC preschool program with an emphasis on the individual child, play, and project-based learning, and the view that children are capable and competent learners.
 Within this framework, the curriculum is designed to integrate and meet the Tennessee State Standards for kindergarten programs and is licensed by the Tennessee Department of Education as a private kindergarten.

 |How would you describe the ELC kindergarten?

 |The Early Learning Center kindergarten is a place where kids engage in rich, authentic, meaningful work.
 It is child-driven, intellectually challenging, and messy.
 We get out in the community, explore, ask questions, and share our findings with our school community.
 Our environment is relationship rich and our families are a huge part of the kindergarten year.

 |What are some of the things you enjoy most about teaching kindergarten here at the ELC?

 Schedule: The official school day runs from 8:00 a.m. to 3:00 p.m.
 Children should arrive between 7:30 a.m. and 8:00 a.m.
-After-school care is available on site from 3:00 p.m. to 5:30 p.m. for an additional fee.
+Aftercare is available onsite from 3:00 p.m. to 5:30 p.m. for an additional fee.
 The official school year lasts approximately nine and a half months from August through May.
-A parent/child visit day begins the school year in August.
+Transition visits occur at the beginning of the school year in August.